Skip to main content

 Our key policy asks

-- Commitments made through the NHS Long Term Plan to provide smoking cessation support to smokers with long term mental health conditions must be fully implemented and sustained
+3. Fully implement commitments made in the NHS Long Term Plan to provide smoking cessation support to people with long term mental health conditions in inpatient and community settings.

 Why it matters